Danut89/Project_Online_Cookbook/README.md

   Provide a toggle to switch between light and dark themes for better user preference.

 These improvements aim to elevate the user experience, expand engagement, and make DishCraft more dynamic and user-centric over time.

 ---

+##  Development Process

+DishCraft was developed using an **iterative, feature-driven workflow**:

+1. Planned wireframes, user stories, and database schema
+2. Built core app structure and connected PostgreSQL database
+3. Implemented authentication and admin roles
+4. Developed CRUD features for recipes, comments, likes
+5. Integrated Cloudinary and search/filter functionality
+6. Focused on accessibility, responsiveness, and UX
+7. Conducted thorough testing, documentation, and deployment

+Version control was handled using **Git** and **GitHub**, with frequent, descriptive commits to track progress and isolate features.

+📄 Example commit messages:
+- `Add comment delete functionality`
+- `Fix like toggle logic for logged-in users`

+---